-All employees will be made aware of the standards which apply during induction and should ensure they make themselves aware of such standards of conduct and follow them at all times.
+All employees will be made aware of the relevant standards and expectations during induction, and they should ensure they are observed and adhered to at all times.

-11. Follow Proper Procedures
+11. Follow proper procedures

-One of the best ways of guarding against corruption is to ensure that proper procedures are followed in the way decisions are taken, in the way contracts are awarded and in the way employees conduct themselves.
+One of the best ways of guarding against allegations of misconduct and/or corruption is to ensure that proper procedures are followed in the way decisions are taken, in how contracts are awarded and in the manner in which employees conduct themselves.